Waitman T. Willey House and Historical Marker

-This Neo-Classical styled home was once the residence of West Virginia Senator, Waitman T. Willey, and was built in 1839.
-Willey is most well known for being one of the founding fathers of West Virginia, and was one of the first two U.S. Senators to represent the war born state.
-Perhaps one of Willey's greatest accomplishments was preventing West Virginia from being born a slave state by proposing an amendment for the gradual elimination of slavery.
-Willey's successful law career made it possible for his home to be the first in Morgantown to have running water.
-Willey was such a prominent representative of the Union that a major mission in the Confederate Jones-Imboden raid of the Morgantown area was to destroy Willey's home along with the Morgantown suspension bridge.
-The attack on Wiley's home was stopped by his wife when she told the Confederate soldiers that Willey was not there, and then invited them into her home to be fed after they made an agreement that the house would not be burned down.
+This neo-classically styled home was once the residence of West Virginia Senator, Waitman T. Willey, and was built in 1839.
+Willey is best known as one of the founding fathers of West Virginia and was one of the first two U.S. Senators to represent the new state when it was created in the midst of the Civil War.
+One of Willey's most impactful accomplishments was resolving debates about West Virginia’s status in the Union regarding slavery.
+While West Virginia was attempting to enter the Union with slavery intact, some Northern Congressmen had indicated that they would only support statehood if West Virginia's state constitution barred slavery.
+Willey hoped to resolve the differences in his state between opponents of slavery such as himself and those who wished to avoid the subject or continue slavery by proposing an amendment for the gradual elimination of slavery.
+The amendment passed, and West Virginia entered the Union.
+Willey was such a prominent representative of the Union that a major goal of the Confederate Jones-Imboden raid of the Morgantown area was to destroy Willey's home along with the Morgantown suspension bridge.
+The attack on Willey's home was stopped by his wife when she told the Confederate soldiers that Willey was not there, and then invited them into her home to be fed after they made an agreement that the house would not be burned down.
+A double-sided historical marker stands near the Willey House, one side commemorating the Willey Amendment, and the other discussing the house itself.

 Backstory and Context